 This post was initially written when almost all of Ireland was holed up indoors thanks to an East Siberian wind called the ‘Beast from the East’.
-During those 4 days of confinement I spent hours travelling the internet highways, clearing digital to-do’s and lining up future blog posts.
+During those 4 days of confinement I spent hours travelling the internet highways, clearing digital to-do’s and lining up future article.
 Going by the amount of Whatsapp, Facebook and Instagram content generated I wasn’t the only one.
-Here is one such blog post born out of my days of respite thanks to the ‘Beast from the East’.
+Here is one such article born out of my days of respite thanks to the ‘Beast from the East’.

 Sustainable Accommodation in Ireland